madhuri808/retail-events-sql-project/README.md

 Joined `fact_events` and `dim_products` tables using `product_code` and filtered records where `base_price > 500` and `promo_type = 'BOGOF'`.

 **SQL Query:**
-See `All Queries`
+See `all_queries.sql`

 **Output:**
 ![High Value BOGOF Products](outputs/Q1)Answer.jpeg)

 **Insight:**
-Several high-priced products are being offered under BOGOF promotions, indicating an aggressive discounting strategy on premium items during festive campaigns.
+Only two premium products with base prices above ₹1000 are currently included in BOGOF promotions.
+This suggests that the BOGOF strategy is selectively applied to high-value household items, likely to drive higher sales volumes for expensive products during festive periods.